-Are you having trouble logging into Rutgers services?
-Have you forgotten your NetID or password?
-Are you having difficulty connecting to the network?
-The Newark Computing Help Desk is your primary point of contact for your campus computing needs.
-For support hours visit ncs.rutgers.edu/hd
+If you are having trouble logging into Rutgers services, have forgotten your NetID or password, or are having difficulty connecting to the network, Newark Computing Help Desk is your primary point of contact for your campus computing needs.

-myRutgers University Portal is your personalized one-stop for online content and online services at Rutgers University. myRutgers delivers personal alerts, provides access to academic, financial aid, student self-service applications and a variety of other student services including email.
-The “my Apps” feature is specifically designed to equip with “search” capability so that services can be found effectively.
+myRutgers University Portal is a personalized one-stop for online services at Rutgers University. myRutgers delivers personal alerts and provides access to academic, financial aid, and student self-service applications, as well as a variety of other student services including email.
+To login, go to https://my.rutgers.edu and enter your NetID.

 - Class schedules